ishtiaqhimel/oms/README.md

 After successfully deploying, you will find an `ingress` object has been created.
 Here we have defined the rules for the http paths.
 Using the address in `ingress`, now you can try out the apis.

+See [demo](#demo) section to try out.

 ## Demo

+You can try out the apis.
+The apis documentations can be found in `swagger.yaml` file on respective server's directory ([auth-server](./auth-server/swagger.yaml) or [oms-server](./oms-server/swagger.yaml)).
+You can use [swagger editor](https://editor.swagger.io/) to read documentations on UI.
+If you make any changes, use `make swagger` command to update swagger file.

 At first, you need to signup:
 ```bash